-- · jointly about the Chair and Vice Chair or
+- jointly about the Chair and Vice Chair or

 - the entire governing body or

 - the majority of the governing body

-The complaint will move to Stage 2 and will be considered by an independent investigator appointed by the governing body or Diocese of Guildford.
-At the conclusion of their investigation, the independent investigator will provide a formal written response to the complainant with a copy to the Headteacher.
+The complaint will move to Stage 2 and will be considered by an independent investigator appointed by the governing body.
+At the conclusion of their investigation, the independent investigator will provide a formal written response to the complainant with a copy to the Headteacher or the Chair of Governors if appropriate.